 - Contributing to personal learning goals and the University as a whole

 Each year, the program allocates research awards to the Faculties and Schools based on the current enrollment numbers of undergraduate international students.
-The program is administered and coordinated through the Centre for Student Involvement and Careers with support from the Faculty/School/Department Coordinators.
+The program is administered and coordinated through the UBC Career Centre with support from the Faculty/School/Department Coordinators.

 Students must be engaged in research activities on a full-time basis (35 paid hours/week plus a 1-hour unpaid lunch break) for a minimum of 16 consecutive weeks during the summer term (May – August).
 The value of the awards (the supervisors’ reimbursement) is $6,000 per student ($8,700 for Faculty of Arts).